 Below is the latest video on YouTube from one of my Fluid Art Workshops

-On the left are Chris and Chris just getting setup in the messy studio
+On the left are Chris and Chris just getting set .up in the messy studio

-On the left are Chris and Chris just getting setup in the messy studio
+On the left are Chris and Chris just getting set .up in the messy studio

 I’ve been very quiet on the website for some time now but now all is to be revealed.
 I’ve been exploring a new medium!

-Last year I was sitting on the shoreline in Looe watching the waves gently kissing the beach, I was mesmerised by the water, the foam, the shells, stones, rock texture, the whole thing so relaxing and tranquil.
+Last year I was sitting on the shoreline in Looe, watching the waves gently kissing the beach, I was mesmerised by the water, foam, shells, stones, rock texture, the whole thing so relaxing and tranquil.
 How do you capture that?
 After some investigation I saw a demonstration of Acrylic fluid art and it just blew my mind, a whole new stream of ideas and passion flowed through me, I hadn't been this excited for many a year and so for months I’ve lived, practised, dreamed and explored this new medium.
 I had to construct a whole new studio in Callington in my husband’s business premises just to accommodate the sheer size and mess that this art form makes (the main work table (1800x600mm) and the drying tables, racks and heat chambers and spray area that is required to make work like this.
 Plus a whole load of new art materials.

 BUT I’m here at last.
 Now having learned to create fabulous fluid pours which I amalgamated with my own animal/fantasy art to create a whole new style of embellished Fluid Artwork.

 Here is some of the work that this hybrid style has created: